isid0re/SoloLeveling/README.md

 If you enjoy using SoloLeveling consider supporting me at [buymeacoffee.com/isid0re](https://www.buymeacoffee.com/isid0re).

+## How SoloLeveling came to exist
+***Standing on the shoulders of giants - Sir Isaac Newton***

+Autoplay bots have been around for a while, so the concept of SoloLeveling isn't new.
+What previously existed were sorceress based leveling bots focused on MF farming: Sonic, AutoPlay, and AutoSorc, respectively.
+Each on of those built on eachother to create a method that worked for what most botters want, a fast script that can get to hell and MF the key areas for profit.

+That wasn't what I wanted or needed.
+I play solo with limited time for gaming, therefore I needed a way to level up my characters and gear them up by themselves so I had a ready to use character when I wanted to play the character, regardless of the class.
+Initially, I wanted a paladin to try and do Ubers, but I didn't want to level up a paladin.
+At the same time, I had become aware of the speedrunner community.
+With the lack of a non-sorceress leveling script and new found knowledge of speedrunner methods to level quickly, I started the process of making my own leveling script for all classes.

+I'm not a coder or programmer, but I do have a background in structured thought.
+So I started by looking at the sorceress based scripts to see if they could be modified.
+The results of what I found made it not an ideal solution.
+Instead I started building off the quest.js script of regular kolbot and attempted to keep it with as minimal modifications as possible.
+Initially, it was mostly adding in functions to fix problems with walking scripts, such as the act 5 monster doors, summoner telepad portals, and objects blocking the pathing movements.

+Prior to the SoloLeveling, leveling scripts either used static or algebraic lines to evaluate tiers.
+I didn't like that approach as it lead to over emphasising certain resists or attributes, so I created the rating system dynamictiers.js.
+It was the creation of my own dynamictier functions when SoloLeveling truly became its own script.
+It was that point, when I decided I could really make it fully automated and something that went beyond what currently existed.

+Since inception I've added in completely new functions that have become standard operating for walking bots, a methodology that allowed the bot to be driven completely from the profile without any file edits, a truly dynamic autoequip scoring, autoequipping for charms, implemented baalwave skipping, and real time diablo lightning avoidance.

+While I've brought innovation and a novel approach to using kolbot, I have been fortunate to have been advised by some of the major thought leaders of blizzhackers: Jaenster, DZIK, Nishimura_Katsuo, macohan, Laz, Fa-b, and Noah in one way or another.
+Their guidance has really helped improve my programming skills and understanding of botting.

+Also, for those who are curious, it was named sololeveling because its focus is to only level alone not as an homage to the korean webnovel.
+It until later that a few korean users told me that there was a manhua with the same name.

+Using trial and error over the course of 2 years the bot has grown to its current status (8/12/2021) and it will continue to get better.
+Thank you all for your support.

 ## Features
 - Operates in Hell difficulty within 24 hours
 - Includes character build options for final respec